West African Piracy And Crew Kidnapping A Major Setback To Maritime Industry

 The director general (DG) of NIMASA, Mr Dakuku Peterside who announced the establishment of a Command and Control Center as part of his maritime security initiative, also stressed that the agency would not relax in its pursuit to see the early passage of the Anti-Piracy Bill, the draft of which the Federal Executive Council recently approved for legislative action he said.

-Following the above efforts from the authority, it’s possible to record decrease in piracy attacks in West Africa in 2018.
-Therefore triggering increase on the economy and investors.
+Following the above efforts from the authority, it’s possible to record a decrease in piracy attacks in West Africa in 2018.
+Therefore triggering an increase in the economy and investors.

-For international security alert and alarm responses see other post Here
+For international security alert and alarm, responses see other posts Here